 For anyone familiar with Word, Docs will be mostly self-explanatory.
 Just click on the New Document link (or click on an existing document to open it) and start typing.
 But to get even more out of Docs, try these tips.

-Even though you’re working in a Web browser, Google provides some keyboard shortcuts for common tasks within both Docs and Spreadsheets.
+Use Keyboard Shortcuts Even though you’re working in a Web browser, Google provides some keyboard shortcuts for common tasks within both Docs and Spreadsheets.
 They use the control key instead of the 1 key.
 For instance, press control-S to save, control-Z to undo, and control-B to make text boldface.
-(Check the
+(Check the complete list of shortcuts.)

 Is it for you?